 Specific Requirements for the Master of Science Degree

 Requirements for admission to the program include: An undergraduate GPA of 3.00, satisfactory scores on the quantitative and verbal sections of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) , a current resume, a professional statement including career goals, and three references.
 Interviews will be encouraged for all applicants and required for graduate assistants.
 Based on experience, recommendations, and interviews, provisional admission may be granted.
 Upon completion of 6 to 12 credits with a B grade or better, a provisionally admitted student may be granted full graduate standing.
 The courses taken will count toward the degree.
-A student who does not have an undergraduate degree in Recreation, Parks, and Tourism and/or appropriate experience will be required to take one course from his/her concentration; e.g., HTM 261 or RPM 231 or 241.
-Students in the therapeutic recreation concentration will also be required to take RPM 332.
+A student who does not have an undergraduate degree in Recreation and Parks and/or appropriate experience will be required to take one course from his/her concentration; e.g., TR: RPM 231/338 and RPM 332; LSM/CREP: RPM 241.

-Requirements for completion of the program include: Of the 36 hours required, at least one-half the work credited toward the degree must be in 600-level courses or above, an overall average of B (3.0), or better, and successful completion of a capstone experience (thesis, project, internship/comprehensive exam).
+Requirements for completion of the program include: Of the 36 hours required, at least one-half the work (18 credits) credited toward the degree must be in 600-level courses or above, an overall average of B (3.0), or better, and successful completion of a capstone experience (thesis, project, internship, project/internship).
 The student, after discussing his/her career goals with his/her advisor, may choose either the thesis or non-thesis option.
-However, if the student selects the non-thesis option, the advisor will determine (based on amount of professional experience in leisure services) whether the student does a project or an internship with a comprehensive examination.
-For example, a student choosing the non-thesis option and having minimal professional experience will be required to do an internship with a comprehensive examination.
+However, if the student selects the non-thesis option, the advisor will determine (based on amount of professional experience in leisure services) whether the student does a project, internship, project/internship.
+For example, a student choosing the non-thesis option and having minimal professional experience will be required to do an internship, and potentially in combination with a project.
 There is a five (5) academic year time limitation beginning with the first graduate course taken.
 Prerequisites do not count toward the time limit.

 The CONNECT system allows you to create a user name and password so that you can access your own VIP page.
 This page is customized to your specific interests, and is an excellent way to make sure you receive invitations to all graduate-level admissions events, as well as keeping informed of your status every step of the way.

-Please submit all forms including resume and personal statement directly to the Graduate School.
+Please submit all forms, including application, resume, personal statement, letters of recommendation, standardized tests scores, and transcripts directly to the Graduate School.

 Students must meet with their advisor or the Director of Graduate Study before